Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 Term lengths

-The term length for rent-to-own contracts can vary from between one and five years but is typically either one or two years.
+The term length for rent-to-own contracts can vary from one to five years, but is typically either one or two years.
 Check your contract so you’re clear on how long you’ll be paying rent before you (maybe) switch to paying a mortgage.

-The price for a rent-to-own home is generally set when you start renting and is usually a bit higher than the current market rate to accommodate for expected future price growth.
+The price for a rent-to-own home is generally set when you start renting and is usually a bit higher than the current market rate to account for expected future price growth.

 If the housing market is strong and prices keep going up beyond what’s anticipated, this could mean you start your homeownership journey with some equity stacked up.
 On the other hand, if the economy is wobbly, setting a price in advance could work against you.

-You may be able to agree to set the purchase price when the lease expires, but not every landlord-seller will agree to that, and it could present some risk to you as a buyer in the event that you’re priced out of the market during your lease term.
+You may be able to agree to set the purchase price when the lease expires, but not every landlord-seller will agree to that, and it could present some risk to you as a buyer if you’re priced out of the market during your lease term.

 Lease option vs. lease purchase

-A lease option agreement gives you the opportunity to buy the house you’re renting before the lease is up, but you can choose not to do so, though you may forfeit some fees by backing out.
+- A lease option agreement allows you to buy the house you’re renting before the lease is up, but you can choose not to do so, though you may forfeit some fees by backing out.

 Option fee